CodeForBoulder/upswyng/packages/upswyng-server/src/worker/README.md

 ## Create types

-To start, you'll need to add two types to `workerTypes.ts`: a `Data` type and a `Result` interface.
+To start, you'll need to add two types to `workerTypes.ts`: a `Data` interface and a `Result` interface.
 If the title of your job is "Wash", they'll be named `TJobWashData` and `TJobWashResult`.
-Both interfaces will have a `kind` key, whose value is a unique string of your job title.
+Both interfaces will have a `kind` key, whose value is the unique string of your job title.
 The `Result` interface will contain the job name.
 Ex:

 ```typescript